 - Lead Forensics

-But companies that decide to leverage lead generation services, either as a stopgap ahead of larger sales-team development or as strategic rented muscle, will still eventually need to stock their toolkits with the most intuitive, integration-friendly lead generation software and platforms available.
-With that in mind, we put together some of the, um, leading third-party services, plus a few notable platform providers to beef up internal operations.
+Companies that decide to leverage lead generation services, either as a stopgap ahead of larger sales-team development or as strategic rented muscle, will still eventually need to stock their toolkits with the most intuitive, integration-friendly lead generation software and platforms available.
+With that in mind, we put together some of the leading third-party services, plus a few notable platform providers to beef up internal operations.

 Location: Atlanta, Georgia